samuelwedw/CommerceTools-Learning-Project/README.md

 #Note to interviewers- Some things in this project are and most likely may be unessasary or out of the scope of the original intended interview.
 That is primarly as im playing/toying and getting my feet wet with the API and program offered.
 #	Some parts of this project may not make sense, or serve as place holder.
-That is okay because it was likley an attempt, or action i tried ot attempted to learn or grow from.
+That is okay because it was likley an attempt, or action i tried or attempted to learn or grow from.
 Stay safe and i hope you guys are safe with the current times!